Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 These womens hiking shorts are available in plus sizes, too.

-Trust source #2: REI
+Trusted source #2: REI

 This gear company has never strayed far from its mission to support outdoor activities by making great gear and active wear available to both men and women.